 - Your name and phone number

-- Your federal identification number, SSN, CID Number or reference number
+- Your federal identification number, SSN, Corporate ID Number (from LARA) or reference number

 - Unique identifier in the upper right hand corner of the letter you received

 - The tax for which you are being contacted